eribean/girth/README.md

 has limited support for standard errors.
 Confidence Intervals based on bootstrapping are supported but take longer to run.
 Missing Data is supported in the bootstrap function as well.

+The bootstrap does not support the 3PL IRT Model or the GGUM.

 ```python
 from girth import twopl_mml, standard_errors_bootstrap